Alluxio/documentation/docs/en/cloud/Alibaba-Cloud-ACK.md

----
-layout: global
-title: Running Alluxio on Alibaba Cloud Container Service for Kubernetes (ACK)
+# Running Alluxio on Alibaba Cloud Container Service for Kubernetes (ACK)
-nickname: Alibaba Cloud ACK
-group: Cloud Native
----

 This guide describes how to install and configure Alluxio on [Alibaba Cloud Container Service for Kubernetes (ACK)](https://www.alibabacloud.com/product/kubernetes).

-* Table of Contents
-{:toc}

 ## Prerequisites
 * ACK version  >= 1.12.6